LangStream/langstream/examples/applications/chatbot-rag-memory/README.md

 Create a S3 bucket, it will contain only a metadata file for the WebCrawler.

 Create a database in Astra DB.
 The required tables (one for the vector embeddings, one for the chat history) will be created automatically as specified in the `assets` part of the configuration.
+Note that the conversation history table is indexed by session and timestamp to allow for a query to get the last N messages in the conversation.
+The table also has TTL set to 1 hour so the table doesn't not grow indefinitely.

 The gateway in this example is configured for GitHub authentication.
 You will need to a GitHub OAuth application to connect to the gateway.
 See the `gateway-authentication` example for details.